SaltyBuu/doggo_website/README.md

 - add the song to a public playlist on the website
 - vote for songs added by other users

+Admins can:
+- delete songs
+- login to spotify and export the playlist to spotify
-Admins can currently export the playlist as a csv file only.
+- export the playlist as a csv file